-contrast, in In re ProAssurance Corp.
+SolarWinds, 125 Vice Chancellor Sam Glasscock III noted that while no decision applying the Caremark doctrine to date has found directors liable solely for failure to oversee business risks, it is possible to imagine an "extreme hypothetical" leading to liability.
+126 By contrast, in In re ProAssurance Corp.
 Shareholder Derivative Litigation, Vice Chancellor Lori Will drew a distinction between unlawful conduct and business risk, remarking, "[s]o long as the conduct is lawful, directors have broad discretion to advance the corporation's interests as they see fit."
+127

 Thus, the potential for Caremark liability plainly exists with respect to corporate losses incurred due to a board's or an officer's failure to monitor compliance with economic sanctions, export controls, and related national security regulations, since they constitute violations of positive law.
 There is nothing particularly novel about the application of Caremark to this facet of geoeconomics.
 But even assuming compliance with the law, interesting questions remain about potential Caremark liability for geopolitically induced corporate trauma, for example, losses stemming from supply chain vulnerabilities or poor estimation of geographical/political risk factors in capital allocation decisions.
 These are hardly "everyday business problems" of the sort rejected in a recent Caremark decision of the Delaware Chancery Court.
-126 b.
+128 b.
 Securities Disclosures:

 A second form of heightened litigation risk in the era of geoeconomics arises out of securities disclosures.
 As noted above, under the federal securities laws, "material" risks to a corporation's business and operations must be publicly disclosed for the protection of investors.
 As the magnitude and range of risks related to geopolitical tensions and events have steadily increased, it is likely that the specter of shareholder class action litigation for failure to disclose a material geopolitical risk has also grown.
-At the same time, however, the era of geoeconomics poses challenges for companies in determining the risks that must be disclosed.
-The difficulty of assessing and thus disclosing such risks are perhaps most prominent in supply chain tracing.
+At the same time, however, the geopolitical environment poses challenges for companies in determining the risks that must be disclosed.
+The difficulty of assessing and thus disclosing such risks is perhaps most prominent in supply chain tracing.
 But geopolitical risks lurking in the background of joint ventures and other corporate transactions may also materialize in unexpected ways, potentially giving rise to securities fraud claims.
-128
+Some properties of the protection of investors.